Status

 There is limited high-quality information regarding physical activity, sedentary behaviour and dietary habits focusing on adolescents from socially disadvantaged settings.
 Therefore, there is a limited number of public health and educational policies specifically designed for this population group.
 The ePro-Schools project will address both knowledge gaps in the state-of the-art by co-designing and testing the effectiveness of an intervention, which includes an eHealth platform (website), for promoting healthy habits among adolescents from socially disadvantaged settings in the area of Central Catalonia.
 For this reason, the main aim of the ePro-Schools project is to co-design and test the effectiveness of an eHealth platform for promoting healthy habits among adolescents from socially disadvantaged settings.
 The specific objectives of the project are to:

 The study will be conducted in the area of Central Catalonia, particularly in six secondary schools from socially disadvantaged settings (intervention group vs control group size ratio 1:1).
-We will focus on students attending 1st and 2nd of secondary school and in total around 1000 adolescents will be involved.
-Moreover, physical activity teachers from the selected secondary schools will participate in the study as well (co-creation process and by answering some questionnaires).
+We will focus on students attending 1st, 2nd and 3rd year of secondary school, and in total, around 1000 adolescents will be involved.
+Moreover, physical activity teachers and school staff from the selected secondary schools will participate in the study as well.
+The families of the adolescents will also be involved in the study.

 To achieve all the objectives, the project has several phases: